petericebear/search-behavior-analysis-collector/README.md

 }
 ```

-Performance metrics are sent to a separate endpoint (`/metrics`) and are sent immediately when collected to ensure timely data.
+Performance metrics are sent to a separate endpoint (`metricsEndpoint`) and are sent immediately when collected to ensure timely data.
 Regular events are batched and sent according to the configured batch size and interval.

 ### Data Sending